juli04guilar/groupBy/README.md

 # min(alias,columnName)
 Operation | Parameters | description
 --- | --- | ---
-string | alias  | alias for the agreggation sum string | columnName   | name of the column to get the min value
+string | alias  | alias for the agreggation min string | columnName   | name of the column to get the min value

 ## example :